rfg-modding/SyncFaction/docs/modding/intro.md

     |-📄 terr01_l1.asm_pc
     |-📄 new_file
   |-📂 misc.vpp_pc
-    |-📄 tweak_table.xtbl  // please don't do this for XTBLs!
+    |-📄 tweak_table.xtbl  // please don't use this method for XTBLs! read below for a better approach
 ```

 To delete archive entries, create a file `.delete.json` with an array of names.
 Example: